-- A. Deliver products to the project properly identified with names, model numbers, types, grades, compliance labels, and other information needed for identification. - B. Ship products to the job site in their original packaging.
+- A. Store and protect all materials as specified under the provisions of Section 01 60 00 and as specified herein. - B. Deliver products to the project properly identified with names, model numbers, types, grades, compliance labels, and other information needed for identification. - C. Ship products to the job site in their original packaging.
 Receive and store products in a suitable manner to prevent damage or deterioration.
-Keep equipment upright at all times. - C. Investigate the spaces through which equipment must pass to reach its final destination.
+Keep equipment upright at all times. - D. Investigate the spaces through which equipment must pass to reach its final destination.
 Coordinate with the manufacturer to arrange delivery at the proper stage of construction and to provide shipping splits where necessary.